luapower/luapower.github.io/building.md

 unlike current luapower binaries which use SEH.

-## Building on Linux for Linux (native)
+## Building on Linux for Linux (x86 native)

-You probably have gcc and make installed already.
-If you have GCC 4.7+ that's even better.
-Just run the appropriate build scripts for your architecture (32bit or 64bit).
+Use `build-linux32.sh` on a 32bit host and `build-linux64.sh` on a 64bit host.
+Careful not to mix them up, or you'll get 32bit binaries in the 64bit directory or viceversa.

+You need a recent gcc toolchain, which you probably already have.

+The current luapower stack is built with gcc 4.7.2 from tinycore 5.2 (see below).

-## Building on Windows or OSX for Linux (32bit and 64bit)
+## Building on Windows or OSX for Linux (x86 32bit and 64bit)

 If you are on Windows or OSX and you want to compile for Linux and don't want to mess with a cross-compiler, here is a quick method to build Linux binaries from a Windows or OSX (or even Linux) environment.